wp-plugins/grand-media/readme.txt

 This plugin is in beta for now.
 I'm working hard to bring flash skins from my previous plugin ([Grand Flagallery](http://wordpress.org/extend/plugins/flash-album-gallery/)) to this one.
 Also I'll add many others modules based on jQuery library for desktop and mobile browsers.

-As for now there is only one module called Afflux with touch/swipe interface on mobile browsers.
+As for now there is only two modules:
+* Afflux with touch/swipe interface on mobile browsers.
 Test it and give me know what problem you have or not have with Gmedia plugin.
+* Phantom is the Wall/Grid Gallery - you can easily change thumbnail sizes, colors, navigation, lightbox position, add labels to thumbnails, captions … and much more.

 Help me make it best gallery plugin: test it and write suggestions how it could be improved in feature versions.